cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 Up to 300 tx/s, the throughput is optimal for both configurations.
 However, when the load increases beyond this threshold, not all transactions are processed.
-Given the limited number of experiments conducted, it's challenging determining conclusively which configuration offers better throughput.
+Given the limited number of experiments conducted, it's challenging to conclusively determine which configuration offers better throughput.
 Nevertheless, we can still say that there are no big discrepancies in the obtained values on both scenarios.

 ## 200-nodes test

-This experiment consist in running the 200-nodes network, injecting a load of 400 tx/s (`c=1,r=400`) during 90 seconds, and collecting the metrics.
+This experiment consists in running the 200-nodes network, injecting a load of 400 tx/s (`c=1,r=400`) during 90 seconds, and collecting the metrics.
 The network composition is the same as used for finding the saturation point.

-For the experiments with latency emulation have set a duration of 180 seconds instead of the 90.
+For the experiments with latency emulation we have set a duration of 180 seconds instead of 90.

 ### Latencies